Methods to integrate multinormals and compute classification measures: Integrating the normal

 \subsection{In any domain: the ray-trace method}

 We present below our method to integrate the normal distribution in an arbitrary domain, which takes an entirely different approach than the generalized chi-square method.
-The overview of the method is as follows.
+Genz and Bretz \cite{genz2002comparison} outlined this approach and mentioned that it may be used for general domains, but the method they explicitly developed was for (hyper-)rectangular domains only.
+Here we explicitly develop the method in detail for general domains.
+A broad overview is as follows.
 We first standardize the normal to make it spherically symmetric, then we integrate it in spherical polar coordinates, outwards from the center.
 We first calculate the radial integral by sending `rays' from the center to trace out the integration domain in every direction, i.e. determine the points where each ray crosses into and out of the domain (akin to the computer graphics method of ray-tracing, that traces light rays outward from the projection center to compute where it hits the different objects it has to render).
 By knowing these crossing points, we then calculate the probability amount on each ray.
 Then we add up these probabilities over all the angles.
 This method of breaking up the problem produces fast and accurate results to arbitrary tolerance for all problem shapes, without needing any manual adjustment.